Back

 Delta 9 THC Possession Limits in Utah

-“Possession of less than 1 ounce is a class B misdemeanor punishable by a maximum sentence of 6 months imprisonment and a maximum fine of $1,000.
-Upon a second conviction, the person is guilty of a class A misdemeanor, and upon a third or subsequent conviction, the person is guilty of a third-degree felony.
+• Less than 1 ounce – Class B misdemeanor, punishable by up to 6 months in jail and a $1,000 fine.
+A second conviction is a class A misdemeanor, and a third is a third-degree felony.

 Is Delta 9 Legal In Indiana?